ngl4/ngl4/README.md

 #### Welcome to my space! 😄

-- 🔭 I’m currently working on a side project - JXT - Job Tracking App
+- 🔭 I’m currently working on a side project - [JXT](https://github.com/ngl4/JXT_v1.0) - Job Tracking App, and visit [here](https://jxt-app-v1.herokuapp.com/) to try out this product.
-- 🌱 I’m currently a Frontend Engineering Fellow at Formation.
+- 🌱 I’m currently a Frontend Engineering Fellow at Formation and read more on my journey [here](https://github.com/ngl4/formation_journey).
-- 💪🏼 Feel free to take a look at my daily progress [here](https://twitter.com/BCStory2).
+- 💪🏼 Feel free to take a look at my daily progress on Twitter [here](https://twitter.com/BCStory2).
 - 💬 Ask/Test me about any web dev related!
 - 📝 Blog Posts in Web Dev:
   - [CDS 2021: CSS, Layout, UI Workshops' Resources](https://dev.to/ngl4/css-layout-ui-2a66)